cp-algorithms/cp-algorithms/src/game_theory/sprague-grundy-nim.md

 $$ x = \text{mex} \\{ x_1, \ldots, x_k \\}, $$
 where $x_i$ is the Grundy value for state $v_i$ and the function $\text{mex}$ (*minimum excludant*) is the smallest non-negative integer not found in the given set.

-Viewing the game as a graph, we can gradually calculate the Grundy values starting from vertices without outcoming edges.
+Viewing the game as a graph, we can gradually calculate the Grundy values starting from vertices without outgoing edges.
 Grundy value being equal to zero means a state is losing.

 **Proof.**